 Recovering Lost Wages

-- A lawyer can use your employment and salary history to prove your income loss to date and to estimate the value of future income losses.
-A lawyer is particularly helpful in this area if you work more than one job or have difficult-to-prove income.
+A lawyer can use your employment and salary history to prove your income loss to date and to estimate the value of future income losses.
+A lawyer is particularly helpful in this area if you work more than one job or have a difficult-to-prove income.

 Recovering Damages for Pain and Suffering

 Pain and suffering damages compensate victims for the physical, emotional, and mental anguish an accident and serious injuries can cause.
-You could be entitled to these awards if you suffer from chronic pain, paralysis, loss of limb, depression, stress, anxiety, or loss of enjoyment of life.
+You could be entitled to these awards if you suffer from chronic pain, paralysis, loss of a limb, depression, stress, anxiety, or loss of enjoyment of life.

 Damages for Wrongful Death After a Truck Accident

-Laborde Earles Injury Lawyers Can Help You Fight for the Money You Need
+An Experienced Lawyer Can Help You Fight for the Money You Need

 - File your claim or lawsuit